Important Change: You must uninstall previous 5.1.x editions of MySQL Connector/ODBC before installing the new version.

 The dropdown selection for databases on a server when creating a DSN was too small.
 The list size now automatically adjusts up to a maximum size of 20 potential databases.
 (Bug #33918)

-Installation of MySQL Connector/ODBC would fail because it was unable to uninstall a previous installed version.
+Installation of MySQL Connector/ODBC failed because it was unable to uninstall a previous installed version.
 The file being requested would match an older release version than any installed version of the connector.
 (Bug #34522)

 Descriptor records were not cleared correctly when calling